Freeaqingme/ClueGetter/README.md

 Planned modules:
 * Rspamd
+* GeoIP - Detect anomalies in the countries used to send mail from
 * Greylisting
 * Mailqueue - See if/how many messages are stuck in the mail queue
 * ClamAv/Clamd - Scan the message for viruses
 * Reputation - Incorporate previous verdicts in future verdicts.
+* SRS

 ClueGetter should be usable, but as long as no 1.0 release has been released, you should make sure to test it before using in production.
 Coming to think